 - Preferred provider organization (PPO) plans may have out-of-network care coverage.
 However, the out-of-pocket cost for out-of-network care may be significantly higher than for in-network care.

 Health care payment models and health insurance plans

 Health care payment models

-- Health care providers are compensated for each individual service provided (e.g., individual laboratory tests, imaging studies, procedures).
+- Health care providers are compensated by the insurer and/or patient for each individual service provided (e.g., individual laboratory tests, imaging studies, procedures).

 - Incentivizes health care providers to overtreat patients because compensation is based on the number of services provided